 Sand particles in an hourglass can spontaneously form an arch structure, causing the flow of sand through the hourglass to jam.

-In coffee, moisture also has an additional effect: it makes coffee’s cell walls more flexible (Mateus et al 2007), allowing the particles to deform more easily.
+In coffee, moisture also has an additional effect: it steeps coffee’s cell walls more flexible (Mateus et al 2007), allowing the particles to deform more easily.
 This would make it easier for the tamping force to break up a jam in the ground coffee.

 Between these two results, we thought there was a good chance that adding some moisture before tamping might allow us to create a super-dense coffee puck.
-Furthermore, we wondered if making a super-dense puck this way — if it turned out to be possible — would reduce channelling or boost extraction.
+Furthermore, we wondered if creating a super-dense puck this way — if it turned out to be possible — would reduce channelling or boost extraction.

 The Wet Tamping Challenge